akka/akka-persistence-dynamodb/docs/src/main/paradox/journal.md

 @@ snip [use time-to-live for deletes](/docs/src/test/scala/docs/config/TimeToLiveSettingsDocExample.scala) { #use-time-to-live-for-deletes type=conf }

+While it is recommended to keep all events in an event sourced system, so that new @ref:[projections](projection.md) can be re-built, setting a time to live expiry on events or snapshots when they are created and stored is supported.
+For example, events can be configured to expire in 3 days and snapshots in 5 days, using configuration:

+@@ snip [event and snapshot time-to-live](/docs/src/test/scala/docs/config/TimeToLiveSettingsDocExample.scala) { #time-to-live type=conf }

 The @ref[EventSourcedCleanup tool](cleanup.md#event-sourced-cleanup-tool) can also be used to set an expiration timestamp on events or snapshots.